salesforce/lwc-rfcs/text/0000-declarative-host.md

 The above also applies to the timing of when event listeners are attached using `on*`.

-No guarantees are made about the ordering of changes made to `<lwc:root>` compared to the ordering of changes made to elements inside of the template.
+No guarantees are made about the ordering of changes made to `<lwc:host>` compared to the ordering of changes made to elements inside of the template.
 I.e. there is no guarantee that changes to the root occur before changes to an in-template element, or vice-versa.

 The ordering of changes made to the element itself (i.e. between the categories of `class`, other attributes, and event listeners) is also not guaranteed.
 (Nor is it guaranteed for in-template elements in any other RFC.)

 ### Precedence

-Attributes and event listeners added using `<lwc:root>` may conflict with those added by the parent component:
+Attributes and event listeners added using `<lwc:host>` may conflict with those added by the parent component:

 ```html
 <!-- parent.html -->